tcdowney/UROC-2012-APL/README.md

 For Brett and I, the main purpose of this project was to evaluate an "unusual" programming language and determine what challenges a novice programmer might face while learning it.
 To do this, we each wrote a series of journal entries (my entries can be found in the `Journal Entries` folder) as we worked through the [Mastering Dyalog APL](http://www.dyalog.com/MasteringDyalogAPL/MasteringDyalogAPL.pdf) text.
 Additionally, we completed a handful of [Project Euler](http://projecteuler.net/) problems to help put what we had been learning into practice.

 Brett and I then made a poster of our findings and presented it at the UROC poster session.
 The poster is also located in the repository root as `poster.png`.

+Lastly, we both wrote a short paper entitled "Thoughts on APL" discussing our experience learning the language and our suggestions for making Dyalog APL more accessible to the beginner.
+Again, this paper is located in the repository root in the document `thoughtsonapl.txt`.